What is the Addressing Dyslexia Toolkit?

-The Toolkit was developed by a specialist working group chaired by Dr. Margaret Crombie until 2014.
-The Toolkit continues to be maintained by the Addressing Dyslexia Toolkit Working Group, chaired by Fran Ranaldi since April 2014, who led the redesign of the Toolkit launched in March 2017.
+The Toolkit was developed by a specialist working group chaired by Dr Margaret Crombie until 2014.
+It is now maintained by the Addressing Dyslexia Toolkit Working Group chaired by Fran Ranaldi, who led the redesign of the Toolkit which was launched in March 2017.
 The overall project is managed by Dyslexia Scotland and funded by the Scottish Government.

-The Dyslexia Toolkit Working Group, chaired by Dr. Margaret Crombie from 2009 - 2014, initially developed the online toolkit for teachers and early years workers to use to assess literacy difficulties and dyslexia.
+The Dyslexia Toolkit Working Group initially developed the ‘Assessing Dyslexia Toolkit’ for teachers and early years workers to use to assess literacy difficulties and dyslexia.

 Funded by the Scottish Government, the Toolkit was formally launched by our President, Sir Jackie Stewart, and Mike Russell, the Cabinet Secretary for Education and Lifelong Learning in June 2010.
 Read more in this article in the Times Educational Supplement Scotland.
 In a letter to all Directors of Education in Scotland, Mr. Russell emphasised how important it was for teachers to use the Toolkit in order to provide pupils with the support they need.
 He encouraged all schools in all local authorities to make full use of the free online Toolkit.
 Click here to read the letter.

-Following further Scottish Government funding, additional work was carried out to extend the Toolkit and in September 2012, the Addressing Dyslexia Toolkit was launched at the Scottish Learning Festival by Dr. Alasdair Allan.
-It has since been further redesigned and launched in March 2017 by John Swinney and Sir Jackie Stewart.
+Following further Scottish Government funding, additional work was carried out to extend the Toolkit and in September 2012, the Addressing Dyslexia Toolkit was was launched at the Scottish Learning Festival by Dr Alasdair Allan.